KDesp73/Cli-Kit/Documentation.md

 - `static void delayedTyping(string text)`: Prints the text with a delayed typing effect.
 - `static void clearScreen()`: Clears the screen.

+---

+## Animations

+- `void loadingBar(int current, int total, int barWidth = 50)`: If this method is added in a for loop it can track the progress made in the form of a loading bar

+- `void loadingAnimation(int delayMs = 100, int iterations = 10)`: Prints a loading animation for a fixed number of seconds